Improved lower bounds for the maximum order of an induced acyclic subgraph: Introduction

 A vertex subset $T \subseteq V(D)$ is called an \emph{acyclic set} if the induced subgraph $D[T]$ contains no directed cycle.
 The maximum size of such a set is denoted by $\vv{\alpha}(D)$.
 A \emph{feedback vertex set} (FVS) is a set of vertices $S$ such that $D-S$ is acyclic; the minimum size of such a set is denoted $\vv{\beta}(D)$.
 These two complementary parameters satisfy the identity

 \textbf{Terminology.} In some sources, ``Maximum Acyclic Subgraph'' refers to an \emph{arc}-deletion problem; throughout, we study the \emph{vertex}-induced version.
+For a comprehensive treatment of digraph theory, we refer the reader to Bang-Jensen and Gutin~\cite{bangjensen2009}.

 The \emph{dichromatic number}, introduced by Neumann-Lara \cite{neumannlara1982}, is the minimum number of acyclic color classes needed to partition $V(D)$.
 While we do not study colorings here, the quantity $\vv{\alpha}(D)$ is an extremal parameter in that theory (that is, the maximum possible size of a color class), analogous to the independence number in traditional graph coloring.
+For recent related work on acyclic and dichromatic number bounds for oriented graphs, see Aboulker, Havet, Pirot, and Schabanel~\cite{aboulker2025}.